zmahmood98/hmcts-frontend/README.md

 ---

 ## 🛣 Roadmap
+- [ ] Make Task Cards clickable, opening a modal containing the task details and allowing you to edit from there
 - [ ] Deploy along with backend API for persistence of data
 - [ ] Add task sorting/filtering/search
 - [ ] Improve mobile responsiveness